piouson/kubernetes-bootcamp/README.md

 # CKAD Bootcamp

 This course is a part of my cloud-native application developer bootcamp series.
+Star this repo to say thank you or buy me coffee with the sponsor button.

-## What you will learn
+## Learning Outcomes

 In summary, you will be learning cloud-native application development, which is a modern approach to building and running software applications that exploits the flexibility, scalability, and resilience of cloud computing.
 Some highlights include: